pymupdf/PyMuPDF/docs/pixmap.rst

          .. image:: images/img-pixmapcopy.*
              :scale: 20

-   .. method:: save(filename, output=None)
+   .. method:: save(filename, output=None, jpg_quality=95)

+      * Changed in v1.22.0: Added **direct support of JPEG** images.
+Image quality can be controlled via parameter "jpg_quality".

       Save pixmap as an image file.
 Depending on the output chosen, only some or all colorspaces are supported and different file extensions can be chosen.
 Please see the table below.
-Since MuPDF v1.10a the *savealpha* option is no longer supported and will be silently ignored.

       :arg str,Path,file filename: The file to save to.
-May be provided as a string, as a `pathlib.Path` or as a Python file object.
+May be provided as a string, as a ``pathlib.Path`` or as a Python file object.
 In the latter two cases, the filename is taken from the resp. object.
 The filename's extension determines the image format, which can be overruled by the output parameter.

+      :arg str output: The desired image format.
+The default is the filename's extension.
+If both, this value and the file extension are unsupported, an exception is raised.
+For possible values see :ref:`PixmapOutput`.
+      :arg int jpg_quality: The desired image quality, default 95.
+Only applies to JPEG images, else ignored.
+This parameter trades quality against file size.
+A value of 98 is close to lossless.
+Higher values should not lead to better quality.

+      :raises ValueError: For unsupported image formats.

+   .. method:: tobytes(output="png", jpg_quality=95)

+      * New in version 1.14.5: Return the pixmap as a *bytes* memory object of the specified format -- similar to :meth:`save`.
+      * Changed in v1.22.0: Added **direct JPEG support**.
+Image quality can be influenced via new parameter "jpg_quality".

+      :arg str output: The desired image format.
+The default is "png".
+For possible values see :ref:`PixmapOutput`.
+      :arg int jpg_quality: The desired image quality, default 95.
+Only applies to JPEG images, else ignored.
+This parameter trades quality against file size.
+A value of 98 is close to lossless.
+Higher values should not lead to better quality.

+      :raises ValueError: For unsupported image formats.
+      :rtype: bytes

       :arg str output: The requested image format.
-The default is the filename's extension.
-If not recognized, *png* is assumed.
+The default is "png".
 For other possible values see :ref:`PixmapOutput`.

    .. method:: pdfocr_save(filename, compress=True, language="eng")